hack-different/apple-knowledge/docs/GIFTS.md

 ## iBoot Source Leak

-While not technically a 'gift' in that it was an employee leak, the iBoot sources from around iOS 9 were disclosed, and widely avaiable including being able to be downloaded from GitHub.com.
-Apple succeeded in having it removed under the DMCA but it came into such common usage before that many were able to review a copy.
+While not technically a 'gift' in that it was an employee leak, the iBoot sources from around iOS 9 were disclosed, and widely available including being able to be downloaded from GitHub.com.
+Apple succeeded in having it removed under the DMCA, but it came into such common usage before that many were able to review a copy.